isabelleduplessis/GT-course-projects/README.md

 Examples of my code from various projects and assignments completed during my BS Biology/MS Bioinformatics at Georgia Tech.

-## Python Scripts for DNA Seq Analysis
+## Python Scripts for DNA Seq Analysis: DNA_seq_python

-DNA_seq_python: Python scripts developed for assignments in a bioinformatics programming course.
+Python scripts developed for assignments in a bioinformatics programming course.

 kmer_count.py: Takes in a DNA sequence and value for k, outputs number of occurrences of each k-mer.